smaurice101/readthedocs/docs/source/usage.rst

        Performs Entity Level Machine Learning and Processing` and :ref:`Entity Based Machine Learning By TML`
    * - Viperviz
      - This binary performs real-time streaming visualization using websockets.
 This is a very powerful binary because it uses the underlying network to streaming data to a client browser for fast, and very cost-effective, visualization of real-time TML solution outputs.
+This means users do NOT need a third-party visualization tool like Tableau or PowerBI.
+Users can create amazing real-time dashboards quickly and cheaply.
+Refer to example dashboards here :ref:`TML
+       Real-Time Dashboards`

 2. TML Component: One Core Python Library
 --------------------------